Au revoir 2018 and welcome 2019!

 Gaby Jones and Trisha Watts work hand-in-hand with the service industry.
-Jones is in charge of craft and imported beer for L&F Distributors and Watts is the communications director for Visit McAllen.
-Each week they will have a new adventure and provide an opinion on various locations throughout the Rio Grande Valley.
+Jones is in charge of craft and imported beer for L&F Distributors-South Texas and Watts is a freelance writer specializing in the marketing of the service industry.
+Each week they will have a new adventure and provide an opinion on multiple locations throughout the Rio Grande Valley.
+They can be reached at firstname.lastname@example.org.